hellmb/Project5/README.md

 ## Python file, files_project5 directory
 ### project5.py
-Before running this program, the C++ program must be executed with 10, 100, 1000, 10000 and 100000 timesteps.
-This python file reads data from the different textfiles from the C++ program, and is implemented with the -03 compiler flags.
+This python file reads data from the different textfiles from the C++ program.
 Change the flags from True/False to run for the different files.